wuuu110/wuuu110.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am pursuing my Ph.D. degree at the College of Computer Science and Technology, Jilin University (JLU), under the supervision of Prof. [You Zhou](https://ccst.jlu.edu.cn/info/1367/19089.htm).
 Previously, I was a visiting Ph.D. student at Nanyang Technological University (NTU), working with Senior Research Fellow [Di Wang](https://www.diwang.org/), supported by the China Scholarship Council (CSC).
+I received my B.Sc. from JLU in 2020, advised by Prof. [Chunguo Wu](https://ccst.jlu.edu.cn/info/1367/19100.htm).

 A data-driven personal website
 ======